 This, of course, begs the question: what exactly is sonker?

-Sonker is akin to a pot pie or cobbler.
-It comes about by blending fruit and unshaped dough that is sweetened with sugar, molasses, or other secret ingredients.
+Sonker is akin to a deep-dish pie or cobbler.
+It comes about by blending fruit and unshaped dough that is sweetened with sugar, molasses and/or other secret ingredients.
 Sonker is also similar to snowflakes in that no two are exactly alike.

-Sonker’s origins in the county date to the early 1800s.
+Sonker’s origins in the county date to the 1800s.
 A common belief is it was made to stretch the usage of fruit in tough times, or as a way to utilize fruit toward the end of its ripeness.
 It was always an exciting event for the cook of the house to bring out a pan of freshly-baked sonker.

-The six stops on the trail are: Rockford General Store in the village of Rockford, Skull Camp Smokehouse in Elkin, Southern On Main in Elkin, Harvest Grill at Shelton Vineyards in Dobson, The Tilted Ladder in Pilot Mountain, Miss Angel’s Heavenly Pies in Mount Airy and Anchored Bakery in Mount Airy and Prudence McCabe Confections in Mount Airy.
+The eight stops on the trail are: Rockford General Store in the village of Rockford, Skull Camp Smokehouse in Elkin, Southern On Main in Elkin, Harvest Grill at Shelton Vineyards in Dobson, The Tilted Ladder in Pilot Mountain, Miss Angel’s Heavenly Pies in Mount Airy, Anchored Bakery in Mount Airy and Prudence McCabe Confections in Mount Airy.
 Scroll down to see listings of each trail location.

 A free brochure map is available to guide folks along the Surry Sonker Trail.
 It includes all the info to enjoy a day or two along the trail.